panglesd/slipshow/docs/slipshow-syntax.rst

 .. note::

    This syntax is very close to Markdown's syntax, however subtly different.
-If you are familiar with Markdown, jump to this section TODO: do
+If you are familiar with Markdown, see :ref:`where it differs <markdown>`

 .. contents:: Outline
    :local: